Definition: Research Question

 comes to long-term predictions or developments:

-How does the world of tomorrow look like?
+How will the world of tomorrow look like?

 (cf. Kornmeier 2013: 61)

 |How will old and young people live together in|